-The Actuarial Foundation, The International Association of Black Actuaries (IABA), the Organization of Latinx Actuaries (OLA) and the Sexuality and Gender Alliance of Actuaries (SAGAA) ensures the future of the actuarial profession through its scholarships and reimbursement programs.
+The Actuarial Foundation, The International Association of Black Actuaries (IABA), the Organization of Latinx Actuaries (OLA), the Sexuality and Gender Alliance of Actuaries (SAGAA) and the South Asian Network of Actuaries (SANA) ensures the future of the actuarial profession through its scholarships and reimbursement programs.
 Recipients of Foundation scholarships are selected by representatives of the actuarial profession, who may one day be their peers.
 So, not only are these scholarships a means to offset the cost of education, but they also serve as a prestigious recognition by a highly rated profession.

 The Actuarial Foundation extends its sincere gratitude to the following Corporate & Foundation Supporters who generously support this program.

 The Robert D. Shapiro Memorial Scholarship Fund for Actuarial Excellence (Fund) was established in 2021 with funding from the friends and family Robert D. Shapiro in his memory.
 The Fund is intended to support inclusion, equity and diversity in the actuarial profession by providing an annual scholarship award for rising third and fourth-year undergraduate college students who have already made the decision to pursue an actuarial career.
 Eligible students must be studying in an accredited U.S. educational institution.

 - The scholarship will award 3 to 5 awards each year dependent upon the amount of funds available and the quality of applicants.

 - Additional gifts may be added to the Fund by anyone at any time by means of annual donations, bequests, or other approved methods of contributions.

 - ·Applicants must be rising third or fourth-year undergraduate college students.